Marlins Man: Break with the Marlins

 According to Leavy, he began attending Miami Marlins games as a full season ticket holder in 1993, the year the team started.
 In March 2018 he told ESPN that he planned to discontinue his 25-year history of purchasing season tickets due to disagreements with the club over pricing.
-In December 2017 he offered $200,000 for four Diamond Club seats behind home plate for the 2018, 2019, and 2020 seasons, claiming a 10 percent discount "for the Marlins' lack of stars" following the team's trading away Giancarlo Stanton, Christian Yelich, Dee Gordon, and Marcell Ozuna, and another 10 percent discount for advance payment.
-The Marlins countered with an offer of $263,000 for the four seats and a credit for two season-ticket seats in the outfield.
+In December 2017 he offered $200,000 for four Diamond Club seats behind home plate for the 2018, 2019, and 2020 seasons, which included a proposed 10% discount "for the Marlins' lack of stars" due to the team trading away Giancarlo Stanton, Christian Yelich, Dee Gordon, and Marcell Ozuna, and another proposed 10% discount for advance payment.
+The Marlins countered with a package offer of $263,000 for the four seats and a credit for two season-tickets in outfield seats.
 Leavy rejected the offer and said he would no longer attend Marlins home games.

-On September 17, 2018, Leavy signed a one-day "contract" with the Marlins after posting the winning bid at a charity auction to be "player for a day".
+Despite this turn of events, on September 17, 2018, Leavy won a charity auction to be a player for a day, which resulted in him signing a one-day "contract" with the Marlins.

-Events attended
+Notable events attended

 Leavy has been seen at the following events: